Step-by-step recovery for athletes with concussion

-During your first appointment, your child will meet the care team and receive a thorough evaluation to confirm you have a concussion.
+During your first appointment, your student-athlete will meet the concussion care team and receive a thorough evaluation to confirm the diagnosis of a concussion.
 This evaluation includes balance testing, vision testing, and computerized neurocognitive testing.
-We then start a formal return-to-play plan.

 Steps to help guide recovery

 For the first 24 to 48 hours after an injury, we recommend rest and recovery.
 After this brief rest period, our goal is to get your student-athlete back into a normal routine as quickly as possible without making symptoms worse.